 "PLEASE NOTE: If you have any questions or concerns regarding the disqualifiers, please contact the Suquamish Police Department at 360-598-4334 and ask to speak to Deputy Chief of Police Mark Williams.

-ENROLLED SUQUAMISH TRIBE MEMBERS - Contact Deputy Chief Williams directly at 360-535-3339 if you are interested, the police department will be all your fees associated with the application process (should there be)
+ENROLLED SUQUAMISH TRIBE MEMBERS - Contact Deputy Chief Williams directly at 360-535-3339 if you are interested, the police department will pay all your fees associated with the application process.

 The Suquamish Tribe believes that our employees are one of the most important assets to the success of Tribal Government operations.
 We have a strong commitment to provide employees with a positive, productive work environment with opportunities for personal satisfaction and growth in a safe, healthy, and harmonious work environment.
 The Suquamish Tribal Government currently employs 345 staff members in the areas of Administration, Human Resources, Community Development, Early Learning, Education, Finance, Fisheries, Human Services, Health Benefits, Indian Child Welfare, Information Systems, Legal, Maintenance, Natural Resources, Public Safety, and Tribal Court.

 The Suquamish Police Department consists of 17 commissioned officers.
 The department is divided into two areas:

 *Marine Division: Ensures natural resources and Suquamish tribal members fishing and hunting rights are honored.